 CRS is committed to providing a work environment that is free from harassment, thereby promoting the dignity and equality of the human person.
 Harassment interferes with an individual's wellbeing, work performance, and dignity and will not be tolerated.
 Harassment of co-workers, counterparts, and beneficiaries is equally prohibited.
 Harassment includes verbal, physical, visual, electronic, or other forms of intimidation, hostility, or offensive conduct.
 It may be based on race, color, religion, ancestry or national origin, sex, age, marital status, sexual orientation, physical or mental disability or handicap, medical condition, protected veteran status, or genetic information and any other status protected by law.
 Harassment does not include expressing or explaining Catholic teaching, establishing or implementing policies that are based on Catholic teaching, or exercising CRS' right to prefer the employment of Catholics for some positions.
-For more information, please refer to the Policy on Safeguarding.
+For more information, please refer to the Policy on Safeguarding (external link) or Policy on Safeguarding (link for internal staff).